morepath/morepath/doc/configuration.rst

 How it works
 ------------

+.. sidebar:: Avoid top-level

+  You should not do a commit (or autosetup) at the top-level of a module, unless it's guarded by ``if __name__ == '__main__'``.
+Better yet is to use a entry point as described in :doc:`organizing_your_project`.
+Doing a commit at module top-level can cause the commit to happen before you are done importing all required modules that contain Morepath directives, which would leave configuration in a half-baked state.

+  The same rule applies to starting the WSGI server.

 Morepath needs to be configured before it is run.
 That means that you need to run the necessary configuration steps before you pass a new instance of your application to your WSGI server::